-In the mid 1800s almost half of the business conducted by Woolwich Township Council concerned the construction and improvement of roads and bridges.
-Many of the bridges constructed were washed away during spring flooding and had to be replaced regularly.
-Protecting the wooden bridges from damage caused by the pounding of horses' hooves was of concern, and a by-law was passed stating anyone riding or driving a horse faster than a walk on bridges over thirty feet long would be subjected to a fine if convicted.
+In the mid-1800s, almost half of the business conducted by Woolwich Township Council focused on the construction and improvement of roads and bridges.
+Bridges were often washed away during spring flooding and had to be replaced regularly.
+Protecting wooden bridges from damage caused by the pounding of horses' hooves was also a concern, and a by-law was passed stating that anyone riding or driving a horse faster than a walk on bridges over thirty feet long would be subjected to a fine if convicted.

-Winterbourne Bridge - Peel Street, Winterbourne
+Winterbourne Bridge - Peel Street, Winterbourne (opened in 1913)

-The Mennonite Buggy Bridge - St. Jacobs
+The Mennonite Buggy Bridge, St. Jacobs (opened in 1962)

-Building the two span railway viaduct over the Conestogo River was the most expensive part of the railroad construction.
+Building the two-span railway viaduct over the Conestogo River was the most expensive part of the railroad construction.
 The quarried limestone blocks used in the bridge abutments were hauled by team and wagon.